amazingProj/C-course/README.md

 Homework in course that I had learned.

-I was exposed to write according to teacher's coding guidelines and using doxygen.
+Code was written according to teacher's coding guidelines and using doxygen.

-Know visual studio better and to read standards of C.

 # Ex1

-includes basics exercises in C.
+basics exercises in C.

 # Ex2

 Taking a look at Disassembley of code.

-Learning Disassembley

 # Ex3